 Heat the pan to medium/medium-high, making sure the bacon fat is sizzling nicely, then add your potatoes all at once in a single layer.
 Sprinkle them with ½ teaspoon of table salt and several dashes of freshly ground black pepper.
 Let them cook for a few minutes in one place and get a bit golden underneath before turning them over and moving them around.
 Repeat this process until the potatoes are browned on all sides; this takes about 20 minutes.
 Spoon off all but a small amount of the fat.

-The perfect complement to the smokey, toasty richness of the bacon and roasted corn, the ripe, sun-kissed flavors of the wine’s juicy cherry/raspberry center will make you think breakfast should be served all day long.
+The perfect complement to the smoky, toasty richness of the bacon and roasted corn—the ripe, sun-kissed flavors of the wine’s juicy cherry/raspberry center will make you think breakfast should be served all day long.

 Spinach and Cheese Strata

 - 1 (10-ounce) package frozen spinach, thawed, squeezed of all excess liquid, and chopped

 - 1½ cups finely chopped onion (1 large)